They say a picture is worth 1,000 words—but that assumes it’s a good image.

 2. Use easy-to-digest visuals

-Your visitors don’t wanna play Where’s Waldo when they look at your images.
+Your visitors don’t want to play Where’s Waldo when they look at your images.
 Stick to pictures with one or two main focal points.
 Crowded visuals will distract your visitors from your landing page’s message instead of supporting it.

 After all, your landing page and its images should follow the best practices for white space.
 When you leave plenty of space around an element, you demonstrate its importance.
 That rule goes for both the subjects of your image and the area around your images.

 Uncluttered images also help you establish a solid visual hierarchy for your landing page.
-When we view a webpage, our eyes naturally follow a Z or F pattern.
+Our eyes naturally follow a Z or F pattern when we view a web page.
 It gets harder to follow a straightforward pattern when a page’s images don’t have clear focal points to track.

 Trendy Butler set a picture of a model wearing their clothes over a simple background to focus on their product.
 There’s also plenty of space between the model and the headline text, so the elements aren’t competing.